libvirt-CI/libvirt-gating/README.rst

 Requirements
 ============

-Packages: git, ansible, python-pip, libvirt, qemu-kvm, virt-manager-common, firewalld
+Packages: git, ansible, libvirt, qemu-kvm, virt-manager-common, firewalld

 If on CentOS, make sure you have EPEL repo configured
 ::